 A Terms and Conditions agreement contains rules for using your website or app.
 It's a legal agreement that helps you control user conduct, the use of your intellectual property, rights to terminate accounts, and liability and warranty limits.

-Subscription plans are a popular online business model.
-Users can order monthly shipments of beauty products, clothing, craft projects, and even pet supplies to try new products at an affordable cost.
-Many users appreciate the variety and options offered by these services.
 When it comes to subscription services, your Terms and Conditions agreement needs provisions that are specific to the nature of the subscription service.
 Some of the clauses in your subscription service T&C may be clauses that aren't as important for apps and websites that don't deal with subscriptions.

 For example, since these services involve monthly or annual payments, you'll need to include terms for what will happen if a credit card or bank draft is declined, and how recurring charges will be processed.

-Return policies and intellectual property concerns are also paramount with subscriptions, especially if the service distribute products not yet released to the general market.
 You need to preserve your rights, inform users of expectations, and preserve any relationships you have with vendors.
 That is why there are provisions that require more time and consideration than with other online services.

-Terms & Conditions Provisions for Subscription Plans
+What Clauses Should Your Terms & Conditions for Subscription Services Include?

 Your Terms and Conditions will contain many of the same provisions as agreements for non-subscription services.
 However, the unique nature of a subscription plan requires modification of some of the terms.